 Knife Carry Laws In Pennsylvania

-- It is illegal to carry any knife on school grounds
+- It’s illegal to carry any knife on school or courthouse grounds.

-- It is legal to carry any knife that has a lawful purpose
+- It’s legal to carry any knife for a common lawful purpose.

-The penalty for violating carrying knife laws in Pennsylvania will be fined a minimum of $300 and imprisonment for a minimum of 90 days.
+Violating Pennsylvania’s knife carrying laws could result in a fine of at least $300 and imprisonment for a minimum of 90 days.

 Knife Length Laws In Pennsylvania